cgthigpen/parking-estimation/README.md

 # Parking Estimation
-This small repository contains a R script for estimating total residential car parking supply and demand that uses field observations and Census data.
+This small repository contains a R script, "parking_estimation.R" for estimating total residential car parking supply and demand that uses field observations and Census data.